Cray-HPE/uas-mgr/doc/uas_overview.md

 (dry run)cray hsm groups members create uai --id x3000c0s9b0n0
 ```

-Notice that when run in dry-run (`-N` option) mode, the script only prints out the CLI commands it will execute withouth actually executing them.
-When run with the `-R` option, the script removes any exisiting node groups before recreating them, effectively updating the contents of the node group.
+Notice that when run in dry-run (`-N` option) mode, the script only prints out the CLI commands it will execute without actually executing them.
+When run with the `-R` option, the script removes any existing node groups before recreating them, effectively updating the contents of the node group.
 The `-u` option tells the script to create or update only the node group for UAI host nodes.
 That node group is named `uai` in the HSM.

 So, to create a new node group or replace an existing one, called `uai`, containing the list of UAI host nodes, use the following command: